SS Robin: Specification

 The engine is a three-cylinder triple expansion steam engine, developing 152 ihp, and made in 1890 by Gourlay Brothers & Co of Dundee, Scotland.
 Her maximum speed was 9 kn.

 In Lloyd's Register she was described as a "steel screw 3-masted schooner", and had indeed been provided with sails for all three masts when first built.

 History

 Robin was ordered from Mackenzie, MacAlpine & Co of Orchard House Yard, Hercules Wharf, Blackwall, London, situated in Bow Creek at the mouth of the River Lea, by London shipowner Robert Thomson, and launched on 16 September 1890.
 However, she and her sister Rook were completed by Thomson himself, though the reason is unknown.
-After fitting out in the East India Dock, Robin was towed to Dundee to have her engine, boiler and auxiliary machinery installed by Gourlay Brothers & Co.
+After fitting out in the East India Docks, Robin was towed to Dundee to have her engine, boiler and auxiliary machinery installed by Gourlay Brothers & Co.
 When completed she was registered in London with Official number 98185 and in the ownership of Arthur Ponsonby of Newport, then in Monmouthshire.